Xueshan: Names

 During the Qing Dynasty, the mountain was known to Westerners as Mount Sylvia.
 It was also known as Shan-chas-shan (properly, Sānchāshān) from a Chinese name meaning "3-Forked" or "3-Prong Mountain".
 During Japan's occupation of Taiwan, improved surveys showed that Xueshan was shorter than Yushan on Taiwan but taller than Mount Fuji in the Japanese Islands.
-Its name was accordingly changed to Tsugitakayama(次高山), meaning "Next-" or "Second-Highest Mountain", in 1923.
+Its name was accordingly changed to Tsugitakayama (次高山), meaning "Next-" or "Second-Highest Mountain", in 1923.

 History

+The mountain was first climbed in 1935 by Japanese climbers.

 The Japanese governor-general designated Xueshan part of the Tsugitaka-Taroko National Park by the Governor-General of Taiwan on 12 December 1937.

-Climbing Xueshan
+Climbing

 Xueshan is a part of the Shei-Pa National Park and so climbers are required to apply for a park entry permit.
-This can be done 7–30 days in advance.
+This can be done 5–60 days in advance.
+International hikers can apply for a park entry permit between 35 days and 4 months in advance.
 After that a police mountain entry permit must be applied for.
 This can be done at the police station in Wuling Farm on the spot.

 There are two cabins on the trail.
 The first, Chika Cabin, is at the 2.0 km mark.
 The second, 369 Cabin, is at the 6.9 km mark.
 Both cabins are spartan, and contain bunker style beds.
 Hikers must bring their own sleeping and cooking gear.

 The peak is at the 10.9 km mark.